esibun/hitbox-irc-proxy/README.md

 - All methods must be documented with pydoc
 - Indents are with 4 spaces
-- Lines must not exceed 80 characters in width
+- Lines must not exceed 80 characters in width.
+If you exceed this, consider creating a new method, using a variable, or splitting the line in a place that makes sense.
+- New methods should be appropriately spaced - group expressions together that go together
-- Your commit must not create errors and must also pass all tests
+- Your commit must not create errors